|Maths Curriculum Plan 2019 2021

 ‘Life is good for only two things, discovering Mathematics, and teaching Mathematics’ Simeon Poisson

-Students will focus on the three core areas of the National Curriculum
+Pupils will focus on the six core areas of the National Curriculum

-Students will learn how to represent, analyse and communicate fluently the mathematics that they are studying.
-Each maths classroom is equipped with an Interactive Whiteboard making lessons increasingly more interactive and engaging to inspire students.
+Pupils will learn how to represent, analyse and communicate fluently the mathematics that they are studying.

-Students will be assessed once every term and will complete an end of year examination.
-Students will be given a level at the end of each examination; teachers will award an overall level which will be reported to parents in the progress reports sent home.
+Pupils will be assessed once every term and will complete an end of year examination in July.
+Pupils will be receive a Tracker after each assessment, highlighting their strengths and weaknesses.
+Along with their teacher, they will set termly targets to work on ahead of the next term.
+Teachers will award an overall level which will be reported to parents in the progress reports sent home.

-All students should come to maths lessons with a calculator, compass and protractor.
+All pupils should come to maths lessons with a calculator, compass and protractor.

 Key Stage 4

 “I never teach my pupils.
 I only attempt to provide the conditions in which they can learn.”
 Albert Einstein